iamrajiv/LFX-2021/README.md

 ## About

 This repository contains details about my work in Linux Foundation Mentorship Fall Term 2021.
-I participated with moja global, and my project was on Cloud native measurement, reporting and validation of carbon emissions.
+I participated with moja global, and my project was on **Cloud native measurement, reporting and validation of carbon emissions**.

 ## Table Of Contents